min2ha/ukwa-site/content/target/3169/index.en.md

   "start_date": "2015-04-16T09:00:00Z"
 }

-# Society for Co-operation in Russian and Soviet Studies (SCRSS)

 The Society for Co-operation in Russian and Soviet Studies (SCRSS) is a library and cultural centre, based in London, which promotes knowledge of the culture, language and history of Russia and the former Soviet Union.
 The Society is a registered charity and celebrated its 90th anniversary in 2014.
 The society publishes 'The SCRSS Digest', which appears three times a year and includes feature articles, reports, reviews, SCRSS news and Soviet Memorial Trust Fund news.